mrapinheiro/Neural-Net-Stock-Price-Predict-App/README.md

-# Aeon Stock Price Prediction App
+# Aeon Quant Stock Price Prediction App
+# Disclaimer: Stock price prediction is inherently uncertain, and the predictions made by this app are for educational purposes only.
+They should not be used for investment decisions.

 A Streamlit application that predicts stock prices using a Neural Network model (LSTM) and visualizes stock data with interactive charts.